-Preliminary data indicate that treatment of early HIV-1 infection with combination ART improves laboratory markers of disease progression.11-15 The data, though limited, indicate that treatment of early HIV-1 infection may also reduce the severity of acute disease; lower the viral set point,16-18 which can affect the rate of disease progression if therapy is stopped; reduce the size of the viral reservoir; and decrease the rate of viral mutation by suppressing viral replication and preserving immune function.
-Because early HIV-1 infection is often associated with high viral loads and increased infectiousness, and ART use by HIV-1-infected individuals reduces transmission to serodiscordant sexual partners, treatment during early HIV-1 infection is expected to substantially reduce the risk of HIV-1 transmission.
-In addition, although data are limited and the clinical relevance unclear, the profound loss of gastrointestinal lymphoid tissue that occurs during the first weeks of infection may be mitigated by initiating ART during early HIV-1 infection.
+Preliminary data indicate that treatment of early HIV-1 infection with ART improves laboratory markers of disease progression.
+The data, though limited, indicate that treatment of early HIV-1 infection may also reduce the severity of acute disease, lower the viral set point, for educe the size of the viral reservoir, delay disease progression, enhance CD4 T lymphocyte (CD4) cell recovery, and decrease the rate of viral mutation by suppressing viral replication and preserving immune function.
+Because early HIV-1 infection is often associated with high viral loads and increased infectiousness, and ART use by HIV-1-infected individuals reduces transmission to uninfected sexual partners, treatment during early HIV-1 infection is expected to substantially reduce the risk of HIV-1 transmission.
+In addition, although data are limited and the clinical relevance unclear, initiating ART during early HIV-1 infection may preserve mucosal Th17 cell function and mitigate the profound loss of gastrointestinal lymphoid tissue that occurs during the first weeks of infection.
 Many of the potential benefits described above may be more likely to occur with treatment of acute infection, but they also may occur if treatment is initiated during recent HIV-1 infection.